WARN — Federal Layoff Laws Protect Arkansas Workers

 Employees who have had their rights violated under WARN can hire a Northwest Arkansas employment attorney to help them file a lawsuit in federal court.
 Employees who have been wronged may be entitled to wages for the number of days that the employer violated the Act.
 For example, if only 10 days of notice were given out of the required 60 days, employees could recover wages for the 50 lost days of worth of work.
 Legal fees are also awarded if your case is successful, so you take little to no risk in bringing this type of claim.

-At James, Carter & Priebe, LLP, our Arkansas employment attorneys represent employees who have been wronged by violations of WARN and other employment laws.
+At James & Carter PLC, our Arkansas employment attorneys represent employees who have been wronged by violations of WARN and other employment laws.
 If you believe your employer didn’t provide adequate notice before a layoff, call us today at 866.716.3242 or contact us online.
 We serve clients in Rogers and Bentonville and throughout Northwest Arkansas.